Rental Property Calculator

 Real estate investing can be complex, but there are some general principles that are useful as quick starting points when analyzing investments.
 However, every market is different, and it is very possible that these guidelines will not work for certain situations.
 It is important that they be treated as such, not as replacements for hard financial analysis nor advice from real estate professionals.

-50% Rule—A rental property's sum of operating expenses hover around 50% of income.
+50% Rule—A rental property's sum of operating expenses hovers around 50% of income.
 Operating expenses do not include mortgage principal or interest.
 The other 50% can be used to pay the monthly mortgage payment.
 This can be used to quickly estimate the cash flow and profit of an investment.

-1% Rule—The gross monthly rent income should be 1% or more of the property purchase price, after repairs.
-It is not uncommon to hear of people who use the 2% or even 3% Rule – the higher the better.
+1% Rule—The gross monthly rental income should be 1% or more of the property purchase price, after repairs.
+It is not uncommon to hear of people who use the 2% or even 3% Rule – the higher, the better.

 A lesser known rule is the 70% Rule.
-This is a rule for purchasing and flipping distressed real estate for a profit, which states that purchase price should be less than 70% of after-repair value (ARV) minus repair costs (rehab).
+This is a rule for purchasing and flipping distressed real estate for a profit, which states that the purchase price should be less than 70% of after-repair value (ARV) minus repair costs (rehab).

 Internal Rate of Return

 IRR is one of, if not the most important measure of the profitability of a rental property; capitalization rate is too basic, and Cash Flow Return on Investment (CFROI) does not account for the time value of money.

 Capitalization rate, often called the cap rate, is the ratio of net operating income (NOI) to the investment asset value or current market value.